sahilverma0696/stock-stalker-mono/ss_backend/README.md

 In case you decide to delete all migrations and delete all db find . -path "*/migrations/*.py" -not -name "__init__.py" -delete;
 find . -path "*/migrations/*.pyc"  -delete;

+DROP SCHEMA public CASCADE;
+CREATE SCHEMA public;

+GRANT ALL ON SCHEMA public TO postgres;
+GRANT ALL ON SCHEMA public TO public;

 for each app
 python manage.py makemigrations <appname> python3 manage.py migrate